CookeRichard94/MD5-message-digest-algorithm/overview.md

 ****** CODE SNIPPET HERE ******
 ## Step 2.
 Append Length
-A 64 bit representation of the initial length of the input message is appended to the result of the previos steps padding process.
-After this has occured the length of the message is now exactly 512 bits, this now allows the message to be structured into 16, 32-bit words.
+A 64 bit representation of the initial length of the input message is appended to the result of the previous steps padding process.
+After this has occurred the length of the message is now exactly 512 bits, this now allows the message to be structured into 16, 32-bit words.

 ****** CODE SNIPPET HERE ******
 ## Step 3.
 Initialize MD Buffer
-A four word buffer of A,B,C,D(each 32-bits) is initiliazied with the following hexidecimal values
+A four word buffer of A,B,C,D(each 32-bits) is initialized with the following hexadecimal values
 ```
 A: 01 23 45 67